MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 description: "Provide an easy way for users of on-premises SharePoint Server to search for documents that are in OneDrive for Business."
 ---

-# Set up Search of OneDrive for Business in Office 365 from SharePoint Server
+# Set up Search of OneDrive for Business from SharePoint Server

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-After you install Service Pack 1 for SharePoint Server, when your users select **OneDrive** or **Sites** on the nav bar, you can redirect them to OneDrive for Business in Office 365 for professionals and small businesses.
+After you install Service Pack 1 for SharePoint Server, when your users select **OneDrive** or **Sites** on the nav bar, you can redirect them to OneDrive for Business for professionals and small businesses.
 To learn how to do this, see [Plan hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).

-This article describes how you can then set up an option in the SharePoint Server enterprise Search Center to return only search results from OneDrive for Business that is in Office 365.
-This option, called a search vertical, will provide an easy way for a user of on-premises SharePoint Server to search only the following items in OneDrive for Business in Office 365 for a match to the user's search query:
+This article describes how you can then set up an option in the SharePoint Server enterprise Search Center to return only search results from OneDrive for Business.
+This option, called a search vertical, will provide an easy way for a user of on-premises SharePoint Server to search only the following items in OneDrive for Business for a match to the user's search query:

-- Items that the user has stored in OneDrive for Business in Office 365.
+- Items that the user has stored in OneDrive for Business.

-- Items in OneDrive for Business in Office 365 that are shared with the user.
+- Items in OneDrive for Business that are shared with the user.

-- Items in OneDrive for Business in Office 365 that are shared with everyone.
+- Items in OneDrive for Business that are shared with everyone.

 ## How users will access the OneDrive for Business search vertical